smh-my-head/hades/README.md

    [here](https://www.spice-space.org/download.html) (navigate to
    *Guest->Windows Binaries*)

-5. Shutdown the VM and delete the dummy image `dummy.qcow2`
+5. Shutdown the VM and delete the dummy image `run/dummy.qcow2`

-6. Start the VM again with `./start-vm.sh`.
+6. Start the VM again with `start-vm.sh`.
 This is how you can start the VM from now on.
 You may want to edit `start-vm.sh` to change the core count and memory allocation, along with any other tweaks.